hans-econ/hans-econ.github.io/source/miscs/howto_write_examples.md

 - In source/examples/index.md, add the .md file under the toctree

-- (Optional) Change directory to the repository root folder, run in shell to recompile the website
+- (Optional, only do this if you are able to push changes to the git repo) Change directory to the repository root folder, run in shell to recompile the website

   ```shell
   ./make html
   ```

+  Copy all files and folders from build/html/ to the root folder

 - Commit and push changes or create a pull request to merge the added example